dku7/fe-mind-my-plant/README.md

 ## About

-_Mind My Plants_ was created as a collaborative graduation project for Northcoders' JavaScript Development Bootcamp (2024).
+_Mind My Plants_ was created as a collaborative [graduation project](https://northcoders.com/project-phase/mind-my-plants) for Northcoders' JavaScript Development Bootcamp (2024).
 It was design and implemented using Agile best practice with **Expo**/**React Native** and **NativeWind CSS** for the front end and **Oracle Apex** RESTFul services and **Firebase** for the back end.

-The application implements a two-sided marketplace platform that enables plant owner and sitters to interact to arrange for plant sitting jobs.
-Owners can post a plant sitting job with the plants they own, choose from a list of requests, accept and communicate in real time with the plant sitter.
+The application implements a two-sided marketplace platform that enables plant owners and sitters to interact and arrange for plant sitting jobs.

+### Owners can:

+- add a list of plants they own together with specific care instructions
+- advertise for plant sitting jobs
+- choose from and confirm a job from a list of applications

+### Sitters can:

+- browse for a list of jobs and filter by location
+- apply for an advertised job

+Additionally, both parties can communicate with each other in real time using the in-built chat functionality.

 ## Installation